AfriForum

-AfriForum is a South African non-governmental organisation focused mainly on the interests of Afrikaners, a subgroup of the country's white population.
-AfriForum has been frequently described as a white nationalist, alt-right, and Afrikaner nationalist group, a description rejected by the organisation's leadership, who refer to themselves as a civil rights group.
+Afriforum is a South African organisation which focuses on the interests of Afrikaners, a subgroup of the country's white population.
+Afriforum was established by the trade union Solidarity in 2006 and is officially registered as a non-governmental organisation.
+The organisation frequently advocates for and against a range of issues in South Africa.

-Established in 2006 to encourage the re-engagement of Afrikaners in the public sphere, it is closely affiliated to the Solidarity trade union, and has attracted significant controversy because of a statement by its leader, Kallie Kriel, that Apartheid was not a crime against humanity.
-A court, however, ruled that "Kriel did not justify Apartheid or align himself with the racial discriminatory policies of the past.
-He stated unequivocally that Apartheid was wrong and that it was a system that infringed on the dignity of people".
+Afriforum's detractors have variously described it as an alt-right, Afrikaner nationalist, and/or white supremacist organisation.
+Afriforum describes itself as a "pro-minority," as apposed to a "pro-white," organisation and that its membership has what is regarded as typically politically centrist views.

 History

 AfriForum was founded in 2006 following public consultations about its charter.
-In the preface to the charter, AfriForum refers to itself as a "citizen's right initiative founded by the trade union Solidarity".
+AfriForum refers to itself as a citizen's rights initiative founded by the trade union Solidarity.

-By January 2022 AfriForum had 295 000 contributing members.
+By January 2022, AfriForum had 295,000 contributing members.

-Its leader, Kallie Kriel, was previously a member of the Conservative Party, and a leader of the Freedom Front Plus (FF+) youth wing, and a large number of its executive leadership were formerly associated with Freedom Front Plus.
+Its leader, Kallie Kriel, was previously a member of the Conservative Party, as well as a leader of the Freedom Front Plus (FF+) youth wing, and a large number of its executive leadership were formerly associated with Freedom Front Plus.